dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/auxiliary-api/drawingstyle.md

 ## fillColor

-The fill color of the drawing style.
+The fill color of the `DrawingStyle`.

 ```objc
 @property (assign, nonatomic) UIColor fillColor;